nangs/AvDe.Sales.Demo/README.md

 ![](res/statistics1.jpg)

-For Statistics Charts I've used open source [Chart.js](https://www.chartjs.org/) JavaScript charting library:
+For Statistics Charts I've used open source [Chart.js](https://www.chartjs.org/) JavaScript charting library.
+It's easy to get started with Chart.js.
+All that's required is the script included in your page along with a single canvas node to render the chart:

 ![](res/statistics2.jpg)
 ![](res/statistics3.jpg)

-It's easy to get started with Chart.js.
-All that's required is the script included in your page along with a single canvas node to render the chart.

 Have fun!